Published on 30-Nov-2012

 "IBM was able to show us case studies using Cognos Planning to manage clinical trials, and it seemed an excellent approach.
 The maturity of the Cognos solution and its close fit with our requirements gave us confidence that IBM could be the right partner for the implementation of the new CTPS at that time." - Piet Theisohn, Director Resource Management & Business Support in Global Clinical Development, Bayer HealthCare

-Business Analytics, Business Integration, Business Resiliency, Information Integration
+BA - Business Analytics, Business Integration, Business Resiliency, Information Integration

 The process flow for managing Interventional clinical trials in Phases II and beyond – which usually run for many months or years, and typically span a number of countries – is highly complex.
 Following an initial planning stage, medical staff write a protocol for each trial, and operations staff then work with investigator sites to find the right mix of eligible patients across the most appropriate countries.

 To further accelerate planning, improve the accuracy of cost forecasting, reduce administrative effort and optimise the overall management and transparency of costs in global clinical trials, IBM worked with Bayer HealthCare Pharmaceuticals (Bayer) to integrate their clinical trial management activities with financial planning activities.

 IBM® Global Business Services® supported Bayer in creating a global clinical trial planning solution, covering processes, training and technology based on IBM Cognos® Planning software.

 Using Cognos blueprints and accelerators enabled rapid deployment; iterative prototyping supports increased business requirements; provides a single, trusted data source for studies; enables business and cost driver-based planning; reduces effort, time and risk of error in planning; supports better decision-making to help improve cost-efficiency of clinical trials.